BREAST CANCER TREATMENT

 One or more treatments may be recommended, and treatments may be provided in different sequences and combinations.

-Common treatment options for breast cancer are described below.
+Common types of breast cancer treatment options are described below.
 These descriptions are not intended to be exhaustive or replace professional medical advice.
 Please consult with your doctor or cancer care team if you are concerned about the risks and side effects of any recommended treatment.

-- Breast-conserving surgery (also known as lumpectomy or wide local excision).
+Also known as lumpectomy or wide local excision.
 The surgeon removes the tumour and some surrounding healthy tissue, leaving as much breast tissue as possible.

-- A mastectomy is the removal of the entire breast.
+Is the removal of the entire breast.
 Some women may choose to have a double mastectomy, where both breasts are removed.
 A woman may opt to have breast reconstruction surgery at the same time as her mastectomy, but it may also occur later as a separate operation.
+For more information on a mastectomy, click here.

 Chemotherapy (often referred to as ‘chemo’) is the administration of anti-cancer drugs to kill cancer cells.